Two minutes ago a customer purchased your product online. Like all your other customers this is a person, not a demographic.

 - Perform online surveys.

-- Sitting down and having coffee with people who represent the type of person you’re wanting to sell too.
+- Sitting down and having coffee with people who represent the type of person you want to sell to.

 - Social Media observation of groups or communities that represent your ideal audience.